Thammasat University: Rangsit

 Rangsit Centre (Thai: ศูนย์รังสิต) is the second and largest Thammasat campus.
 It is in Khlong Luang District, Pathum Thani Province, 42 km north of Bangkok, connected Tha Phra Chan by shuttle bus.
 Thammasat University instituted degree programmes in engineering, technologies, physical sciences, and medicine at its Rangsit Centre in the 1980s and 1990s.
 Although established only for the science and technology-related faculties, all bachelor's degrees have been taught here since 2006.
 All faculties (except the College of Innovation, the College of Interdisciplinary Studies, and the Pridi Banomyong International College) are at Rangsit.
 The campus houses the Sirindhorn International Institute of Technology, an international academic institute attached to Thammasat which emphasizes engineering and technological research and education.
 International programmes in engineering, health sciences, and journalism are also taught at Rangsit Centre.
 The Thailand Science Park (National Research Centre) and the Asian Institute of Technology are also located here.

 The campus divided into three areas: the academic zone, the housing zone, and various sport facilities.
 The Thammasat University Sport Centre, on the Rangsit campus, was used in the 1998 Asian Games, 1999 FESPIC Games and in the 2007 Summer Universiade.

 In December 2019, the Rangsit campus opened Asia's largest urban rooftop garden.
 The 7,000 m2 space, designed by Kotchakorn Voraakhom, is designed to help offset some of the impacts of climate change, such as flooding.
 "Urban rooftop farms are an easy and effective climate solution, and should be the norm.", she said.
 The rooftop farm is open to anyone who wishes to grow rice, vegetables, or herbs according to the university.

 Branch campuses

 Pattaya Centre (Thai: ศูนย์พัทยา), is in Pattaya, Bang Lamung District, Chonburi Province.
 This 566 rai site was donated to the Ministry of Finance for Thammasat University in 1987.
 Construction began in 1997.
 The Pattaya Centre houses the College of Innovative Education, which offers advanced degree courses and training in rural development and management.

 Lampang Centre (Thai: ศูนย์ลำปาง), Hang Chat District, Lampang Province: the Thammasat University Council approved the establishment of Lampang Centre in 1996.
 The university initially held classes in the old city hall.
 In 2003, the Lampang Centre moved to its current location 15 km from the city.
 Thammasat Lampang offers opportunities to a small student population of fewer than 1,000 students to study specialized courses on local development and industry.
 Courses offered at Thammasat Lampang Center include social development, interdisciplinary sociology, law, and handcraft design.

-Thammasat also has two small campuses in Udon Thani Province and Narathiwat Province.